boveus/hyrax-wiki/Sufia-6-to-Sufia-7-Migration.md

-This is a work in progress and mostly documenting my thoughts on how we could import Sufia 6 Generic Files into Sufia 7 Generic Works -- Hector
+This is a work in progress to document my thoughts on how we could import Sufia 6 Generic Files into Sufia 7 Generic Works -- Hector

 TL;DR. Two steps.
 From a Sufia 6 application export to a JSON file the metadata of all the Generic Files.
 From a Sufia 7 application read the JSON file and create GenericWorks/FileSet/Files.